How to integrate Google Sheets with WooCommerce to add order information to WooCommerce when a row is added in Google Sheets

 Other Automation Examples Using Google Sheets and WooCommerce

-At Yoom, we have many other examples of automation using Google Sheets and WooCommerce, and we would like to introduce a few of them.
+At Yoom, we have many other examples of automation using Google Sheets and WooCommerce, so let us introduce a few.

 1. Update WooCommerce Order Information When a Row is Updated in Google Sheets